Jeremyhoc-zz/CS656ChatApp/README.md

 # CS656ChatApp

 Chat Messenger with Text, Picture, and Voice.

-Client contains project for Android Studio client side app.
+Client contains Android Studio project and should be imported there.
+Server contains Eclipse project and should be imported there.
-Server contains code for hosting and database connectivity/API.
+SQL contains sql command-line code to drop-then-create database and populate